0xDiabl0/sol_earp/README.md

-# 🏗 Solana App Scaffold
+# 🏗 Solana Early adopter Protocol
-Scaffolding for a dapp built on Solana
+Flagship app that will consume EARP.
+To be submitted in hackathon

 # Quickstart